Leaders for Change

 “I found GDS to be a helpful resource at my time of need and I benefitted from the experience which helped me to stay on track, and I firmly believe that there are other kids in the neighborhood that are in need of a place like GDS to help keep them focused, while also giving them the tools to thrive in a ever changing neighborhood.”

 Leaders for Change provides mentorship, leadership development, counseling, job readiness, and youth advocacy, giving the youth the skill set needed to create self-sufficient, bright futures for themselves, their peers, and community.

-In the fall and winter months, LFC participants will continue to advocate by leading community events, as well as receive trained mentors to give them ongoing emotional and practical support and the tools necessary to excel.
 As a result of the success of this diverse and inclusive intergenerational initiative, GDS is launching a movement to replicate and train other community programs on this approach; empowering youth to make our community, city, and world a better place.

 In Leaders for Change, youth participants engage in research to identify community issues they wish to highlight and address.
 The culmination of their efforts is showcased in our event called Excel Talks, where they present their findings to the community, raising awareness and inspiring action.
 The youth also provide thorough explanations, potential causes, and solutions.